 Her newest painting installation green earth/presence was featured in Tendrel (2015) at the Tibet House, NYC and she has been in group exhibitions at Central Booking, Goethe Institute, International Print Center and Sothebys in NYC.
 Temple received an Artist Fellowship from the New York Foundation for the Arts (1999), two EcoArts Awards for her site-specific work (2013, 2014), a Dave Bown Projects Award (2014) and has done residencies at Mira, Puglia, Italy (2010), Kala Art Institute, CA (2011), Babayan Culture House, Turkey (2012), and the Southwest School of Art,TX (2014).
 She is represented in numerous public and private collections including the NYU Langone Art Collection, Amerada Hess Collection and Lower East Side Printshop.

-She was the Education Coordinator for the Lower East Side Printshop (1998-2003) and for Artist Space (2007-2015) She teaches her own courses called Substance into Color and leads workshops abroad called Origins of Color based on her own research and art practice.
+She was the Education Coordinator for the Lower East Side Printshop (1998-2003) and a Teaching Artist for Artist Space (2007-2015).
+She is currently the Director of Education at Artists Space and teaches her own courses called Substance into Color and leads workshops abroad called Origins of Color based on her own research and art practice.
 She lives on Manhattan’s Lower East Side.